 A final and somewhat obvious advantage is that, due to the glycogen depletion and subsequent scale weight drop which dieters will experience, initial progress is rapid which can be motivating to people who have a history of failed diets, meaning they are more likely to stay on course.

-All in all I don’t recommend CKD’s for most.
+All in all, I don’t recommend CKD’s for most.
 They can be incredibly effective, but they aren’t without their limitations – and they aren’t necessarily ‘better’ than ‘easier’ methods.

-So if ketogenic diets aren’t the best way to go, what else is there?
-The other form of carbohydrate management I’m going to talk about today is the idea that one has High, low and (sometimes) medium days throughout the week, depending on how your training is set up.
+So, if ketogenic diets aren’t the best way to go, what else is there?
+The other form of carbohydrate management I’m going to talk about today is the idea that one has high, low and (sometimes) medium days throughout the week, depending on how your training is set up.

 Weekly carbohydrate cycling

 As a note, there is another form of this diet whereby calories stay the same every day but carbs and fats undulate throughout the week.
 High carb on training days and higher fat on rest days.
 I won’t be talking about this method because there is no reason to do this.
 Some dieters may prefer this approach simply due to food preferences and that’s absolutely fine – anything that makes a diet easier to adhere to is a good idea – but this approach is borne from the idea that carbs cause weight (fat) gain if you don’t train, or that you need to train to ‘earn’ carbs.
 Both of the above are false.
+This is somewhat reminiscent of the FINAL form of carb cycling that I’ll discuss, though, so don’t dismiss it entirely just yet.

 What actually happens is that calorie and therefore fat balance works over a far longer period.